talal/Pong/README.md

 # Pong - PaF Gruppe I (WS 25/26)

+## Setup

-Install project dependencies using:
+Install all project dependencies using [Homebrew](https://brew.sh):

 ```sh
 brew bundle
 ```

-This project includes a [`Justfile`](https://github.com/casey/just) with project specific commands for convenience:
+This will automatically install all required dependencies defined in the `Brewfile`.

+## Usage

+This project uses [Just](https://github.com/casey/just), a command runner similar to Make but simpler.
+Think of it as a collection of shortcuts for common project tasks.
+To see all available commands, run:

 ```sh
 just
 ```

-## Author
+## Authors

 - Anwar, Muhammad Talal
   - muhammadtalal.anwar@stud.th-luebeck.de
 - Lefhal-Lalaoui, Mohammed